 Here’s a shortcut to determine your primary proportions:

-Are your hips and shoulders balanced?
-If so, do you have a noticeably indented waist?
+- Are your hips and shoulders balanced?
+Do you also have a noticeably indented waist?
 If so, you should probably follow the tips for an hourglass.

-Are your hips broader than your shoulders?
+- Are your hips broader than your shoulders?
+Do you carry weight in your hips, upper thighs and backside?
 If so, you should probably follow the tips for a triangle shape.